alivirya/P2PWebsite/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* Peer-to-peer network Application Prototype - ALIV074
+* Peer-to-peer network Application Prototype

 ### How do I get set up? ###